10 Ways to Make Your ‘About Me’ a Little Less Boring

 raised you or where you grew up, mentioning details about your childhood can

-bring a personal touch to your bio. - Your dream job.
+2. Your dream job.
 If you had a dream job, this is something you can incorporate into

 your bio.
 Telling people about your dream job gives them insights into your